swiftlang/swift-evolution/proposals/0529-filepath-in-stdlib.md

 - Namespaced free functions rather than a method.
 We prefer the member form for discoverability and for parity with similar operations on related types.

 The proposal uses `resolve()` as written, with the blocking nature communicated through `@available(*, noasync)` and documentation.

+### Type of `Anchor.driveLetter`

+We considered `Character` and `String` before settling on `Unicode.Scalar`.
+A drive letter is a single WTF-16 code unit preceding the `:`. `Character` (a grapheme cluster) and `String` both overstate that. `Unicode.Scalar` is the narrowest of the three that is still expressible as and comparable against a literal (`anchor.driveLetter == "C"`).
+It converts cleanly to both `FilePath.CodeUnit` and `String`.
+Since code units are WTF-16 on Windows, the drive "letter" could be an unpaired surrogate and `driveLetter` yields `U+FFFD`.
+The exact code unit stays reachable through the anchor's `codeUnits`.

+We also considered canonicalizing the letter to uppercase and chose not to.
+Common drives use `A`-`Z`, which fold trivially, but a drive letter can be any code unit and case-insensitive matching of the rest depends on the system's Unicode upcase table (a runtime, version-dependent resource used during resolution). `FilePath` leaves the drive letter as written and defers case-insensitive matching, for drive letters and components alike, to path resolution.

 ### Include `Codable` conformance